-Technical and Administration Manuals for the WAIS-IV, WIAT-III, WMS-IV, D-KEFS, and R-PAS.
-These are located in the clinic equipment room.
-Remember to use standard sign-out procedures and ensure that at least one manual and test kit remains in the equipment room at all times.

-Lezak et al. (2012).
+- Technical and Administration Manuals for the WAIS-IV, WIAT-III, WMS-IV, and D-KEFS.
+The electronic version of these manuals are located in the Q-Global account, and the printed versions are in the clinic equipment room.
+If accessing a printed version, remember to use standard sign-out procedures and ensure that you leave at least one manual and test kit in the equipment room at all times. - Lezak et al. (2012).
 Neuropsychological Assessment (5th Edition).
 Oxford University Press.
+(This is only available as a printed book in the clinic.)